Passport To Freedom

 Human trafficking is a form of modern-day slavery where perpetrators profit from the control and exploitation of others.
 Force, fraud and coercion are used to control other people and induce them to commit acts of sex or labor.
 This ‘compelled service’ is a lucrative activity and is why human trafficking is one of the fastest-growing criminal industries in the world.
 It is estimated to be a $32 billion trade.

-Applications open January 5, 2015 and run through March 12, 2015.
+The application for survivor scholarships is currently closed.
+The application process will reopen January, 2016.
 See our scholarship page for more details and information on how to apply or make a donation.